+The void receive\reply(ClientRequestInfo ri) method

-Implementation of the void send_poll(ClientRequestInfo ri) interface receive_reply-provides an interception point for querying information on a reply after it is returned from the server and before control is returned to the client.
+receive\reply-provides an interception point for querying information on a reply after it is returned from the server and before control is returned to the client.

 '''

-public void send_poll(ClientRequestInfo ri) {
+public void receive_reply(ClientRequestInfo ri) {

 '''

+The void receive\exception(ClientRequestInfo ri) method

-Implementation of the void receive_reply(ClientRequestInfo ri) interface receive_exception-provides an interception point for querying the exception's information before it is raised to the client.
+receive\exception-provides an interception point for querying the exception's information before it is raised to the client.